jsuto/piler/SECURITY.md

 Security configurations

- - Use https for the GUI
+ - Use https for the UI
+ - Use STARTTLS for piler-smtp
  - Reset the default passwords for admin and auditor
- - Use the smtp acl feature to restrict SMTP access to the archive, see https://mailpiler.com/smtp-acl-list/
+ - Use the smtp acl feature to restrict SMTP access to the archive, see https://mailpiler.com/blog/smtp-acl-list/index.html